-The Whittaker Building contains 8,500 square feet.
-It houses the bookstore, a lecture room, science room, and four classrooms.
+The Whittaker Building contains 8,500 square feet made up of a lecture room, science room, and four classrooms.

-The D. M. Aldridge Building contains administrative and faculty offices, the Jerusalem exhibit, and the chapel.
+The D. M. Aldridge Building contains administrative and faculty offices, the bookstore, and the chapel.

 The Foxes' Den houses the post office and student lounge.